highrisedigital/simple-social-images-wpjm/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This plugin automatically generates beautiful and branded images which are displayed in social media feeds when a job is shared on social media.
+Automatically generate beautiful and branded social sharing images for your WP Job Manager jobs.

 == Description ==

-Simple Social Images for WP job Manager is a plugin which automates the creation of branded, beautiful social images for your WP Job Manager jobs.
-Our clients have told us that jobs which are shared on social media and show a branded image, containing the job title, location and salary, have improved engagement.
+Simple Social Images for WP Job Manager automates the creation of branded, beautiful social images for your WP Job Manager jobs.

 ⚠️**Important** - _for this plugin to work, it requires a paid Simple Social Images license in order to generate the images.
 [Purchase a license here](https://simplesocialimages.com)_.

-When you share a job URL from your website on social networks, a preview image can be shown in order to preview the content.
-If this isn't customised, it can often look unprofessional.
-Many WP Job Manager users will create their own images, uploading them to WordPress.
-However, this is time consumuing and prone to errors.
-This plugin automates the creation of these images and makes sure they are set as the image to use in the social network preview.
+When you share a job URL from your website on social networks, they will look for an image to display.
+Sometimes no image can be found.
+Sometimes the image is generic, irrelevant, unprofessional or just embarrasing!

+Custom sharing images **increase engagement** when you, or others, share your jobs online.

+To solve this, many WP Job Manager users will create their own images and upload them to WordPress.
+But this can be very time consuming to produce (e.g. using Canva) and difficult to maintain consistency.

+With Simple Social Images for WP Job Manager you can automate this process, getting the engagement that you want while saving 50+ hours per year.

+How it works:

+1. Choose your template and customise it to your brand
+2. Create and publish a job
+3. The plugin will create an image and save it to your WordPress Media Library
+4. The plugin will set the og:image tag to the URL of the custom image
+5. Share your job online and see your custom sharing image

 The images that are generated can be customised to suit your brand.
-In fact, you have control over which template you would like to use (currently there is a choice of 5, with more to come soon!), which colours should be used in the template, adding your logo to each image as well as choosing suitable background images.
+You have control over:

+* Template choice
+* Fonts
+* Text sizes
+* Colors
+* Company logo and size
+* Background images

 Our simple preview tool allows you to preview what you images will look like in the plugins settings page.

 == Installation ==